Earnest experimental solo album -- by voicelight

 "The standout single, See No See, Know No Know, from the disarmingly compelling California-hailing artist Sound Animal will awaken senses you never knew you had. " -- Amelia Vandergast for A&R Factory coverage

 Does this strangely anomalous album outside time capture the isolation that has befallen so many of us, in which moments begin to blend together, and no distinctions matter, and what is what anyway?
 Voices cry out unexpected things, hidden even from themselves inside stone walls, or screaming naked from the trees.
 Dream characters and animals cavort together.
 We are gaslighted, told to only believe "the news" and not feel, hear, see, or say what is real.
 Unless we rise up.
 Rise up and see farther.

-Each song presents with a carefully composed, accessible, relatively normal, though progressive, instrumental influenced by future synth, trip hop, a bit of galloping rock, and even elements of pop -- and then gloriously destroys itself.
+Most of the songs present with an instrumental foundation carefully composed, accessible, relatively normal, though progressive, influenced by future synth, trip hop, a bit of galloping rock, and even elements of pop -- and then that glories in destroying itself.
 It messes up the settings with unexpected tones and deliciously deviant inappropriate virtual instrument choices.
 Tracks of acoustic melodica and flute, or synth, audaciously riff off the innocent melodies, having their hedonistic way with them.
 New potentials for vocals are ever-explored in unforeseen directions song by song.
+Drone layers take over.

 Vocals carry scintillating emotions even when wordless, and some explore the range of creature calls like dolphins, horses, a duck, an otter, and a woman who is her own animal.
 Some pieces tell poetic stories, like "Be My Spider of Delight."
 Others, like "See No See" and "Rise" are sincere anthems against censorship.
 The moods range from eerie witchy, through joyfully playful, to operatically dystopian.